-Specialist support services for children with cognition and learning difficulties e.g. SSSEN.
+Specialist support services for children with cognition and learning difficulties e.g. SSSEN. -- --- --

-Daily maths lesson across school following the mathematical vocabulary, providing a high level of opportunities for reasoning.
-Taught as a daily discrete lesson and applied with Planning and delivery follows the White Rose scherange of resources advocated by the Maths Hub (in Weekly/regular problem solving, investigative, reasoned open-ended tasks to ensure 'using and applying Daily 'catch-up'/same day intervention for those with the day's lesson.
-Prolific opportunities for 'real life' maths and exploitinks.
-Assessment system that aligns to the mastery application of the process of the process of the mastery application.
-Enhanced by annual Number Day and activities defined as the process of the process of the process of the process of the mastery application. g of concepts, developing challenge and increased in all curriculum subjects. eme, enhanced with a i.e. NCETM, NRich). soning type work/activities ng'. ho haven't quite grasped itation of cross curricular proach (lengthy time on uring STEM week. effective delivery of sc Taught within a thema progression across yes Topics selected which scientific skills, knowle High focus on develop Additional focus on conhealthy diets and sleep Regular planned investink to topics - using a Enhanced by annual Nand BNF Healthy Eatin stigative work and use of simple scientific tests that nd applying.
-National School Meals Week, British Science Week ng Week.
-Considered an academic subject with sufficient, dedicated curriculum time to meet explicitly RE objectives (10%).
-Weekly discrete lessons in school following Derbyshire's Agreed Syllabus, enriched by the Understanding Christianity resource (enquiry approach exploring core concepts of Christianity, through engaging with Biblical texts Daily allocated 20-30 or pupils withdrawn for a it is the expressed wis expressed with expressed wis expressed wis expressed wis expressed wis expressed wis expressed with expressed wis expressed wis expressed with expressed wis minutes with all pupils (no ny reasons other than that h of their parents). haracter.
-Langley Mill foundations: et, Serve - underpinned by hing behaviours and our Weaved throughout the whole school curriculum Distinctively Christian ethos.
+Mathematics Science Daily maths lesson across school following the mathematical vocabulary, providing a high level of opportunities for reasoning.
+Taught as a daily discrete lesson and applied withi Planning and delivery follows the White Rose scherange of resources advocated by the Maths Hub (i Regular problem solving, investigative, reasoning to open-ended tasks to ensure 'using and applying'.
+Daily 'catch-up'/same day intervention for those with the day's lesson.
+Prolific opportunities for 'real life' maths and exploid links.
+Assessment system that aligns to the mastery app key topics/altered percentages).
+Enhanced by annual Number Day and activities during the system that aligns to the mathematical explosion. g of concepts, developing challenge and increased in all curriculum subjects. eme, enhanced with a i.e. NCETM, NRich). type work/activities and ho haven't quite grasped itation of cross curricular proach (lengthy time on effective delivery of sc Taught within a thema progression across yea Topics selected which scientific skills, knowle High focus on develop Additional focus on con healthy diets and sleep Regular planned inves link to topics - using a tigative work and use of simple scientific tests that nd applying. lational School Meals Week, British Science Week Religious Education e Worship SMSC Considered an academic subject with sufficient, dedicated curriculum time to meet explicitly RE objectives (10%).
+Weekly discrete lessons in school following Derbyshire's Agreed Syllabus, enriched by the Understanding Christianity resource (enquiry approach exploring core concepts of Christianity, through engaging with Biblical texts and helping develop religious and theological literacy).
+Teaching at least 40% Christian but includes other religions.
+Termly celebration of Christian festivals with related performance and church visit (Harvest, Remembrance, Christmas, Easter, and end of year).
+Daily allocated 20-30 m pupils withdrawn for an it is the expressed wis Mainly of a Christian c Focusses on the four I Aspire, Learn, Respect Christian values, learn 'bucket filling' philosop minutes with all pupils (no ny reasons other than that h of their parents). character.
+Langley Mill foundations: ct, Serve - underpinned by hing behaviours and our Weaved throughout the whole school curriculum Distinctively Christian ethos.
 Promotion of fundamental British values.
 Regular opportunities to reflect on experiences and develop personal beliefs.
 Interactive displays that provoke questions and curiosity.
 Dedicated spaces for quiet and reflection time.
 Strong PSHE/RSE focus with termly units designed around need and local and national priorities.
-Resources to teach respect, morals and ethics.
 Regular teamwork and self-reliance activities.
 Growth Mind-Set approach.
 Children leading activities and taking on responsibility roles.
 Specialist visitors, worship sessions and RE lessons to celebrate festivals in different faiths/countries and widen knowledge and awareness beyond Langley Mill.
 Teaching about different religions and beliefs through the RE curriculum.
 Actively preventing and tackling all forms of bullying, eradicating discrimination, advancing equality and fostering good relations.
-Physical Education/Sport History & ( Geography P\$HE/R\$E